 On the theoretical side no consensus has been achieved so far concerning the impact of government spending shocks on the main macroeconomic variables.
-General equilibrium models currently used to evaluate the effects of government spending tend not to be robust in their predictions (cf. Cogan, Cwik, Taylor, and Wieland, 2009).
+General equilibrium models currently used to evaluate the effects of government spending tend to be not robust in their predictions (cf. Cogan, Cwik, Taylor, and Wieland, 2009).
 Neoclassical models with optimizing agents and fully flexible prices typically indicate a rise in output and employment but a fall in private consumption and real wages following an exogenous increase in government goods purchases (see e.g. Baxter and King, 1993).
-New Keynesian sticky-price models models can generate an increase in real wages, depending on the monetary regime (see Linnemann and Schabert, 2003).
+New Keynesian sticky-price models models, on the other hand, can generate an increase in real wages, depending on the monetary regime (see Linnemann and Schabert, 2003).
 However, basic versions of these models also tend to predict a crowding out of private consumption, unless additional features are included which dampen the negative wealth effect of a fiscal expansion.
-Examples include non-Ricardian consumers (Galí, Lopéz-Salido, and Vallés, 2007), imperfect substitutability between public and private consumption (Linnemann and Schabert, 2004), and small wealth effects on labor supply (Monacelli and Perotti, 2008).
+Examples include non-Ricardian consumers (Galí, Lopéz-Salido, and Vallés, 2007), imperfect substitutability between public and private consumption (Linnemann and Schabert, 2004), small wealth effects on labor supply (Monacelli and Perotti, 2008) and spending expansions followed by reversals, which create expectations on a future fall in real interest rates (Corsetti, Meier, and Mueller, 2009; Corsetti, Kuester, Meier, and Mueller, 2010).